Vyral/jason-bramblett/_posts/2019-09-09-does-real-estate-investing-make-sense-for-you.md

 {% include youtube.html %}

 Recently on my radio show, which you can catch every Saturday morning from 9 a.m. to 9:30 a.m. on 94.5 FM, we broke down everything that you need to know to invest in real estate and all of the different options you have.
+You can watch them [here](https://www.jasonbramblett.com/blog/2019/7/ ){: target="_blank"}and [here](https://www.jasonbramblett.com/blog/2019/8/  ){: target="_blank"}.&nbsp;

 One of the things we’ve covered is the fact that you can become a real estate investor without becoming a landlord.
 This will result in you not having to deal with late-night phone calls, screening tenants, or collecting rent.&nbsp;